 Sight is an obviously essential sense for many of us, and for those of us who don’t have this sense we have had to adapt through incredible obstacles.
 Sight is how we receive our first bits of information so often.
 Sight tells us the color of the cantaloupe is too green, the strawberries are perfectly red.
 Sight helps us grab our tool and to place it in the right spot.
 Sight helps us move around the kitchen freely and quickly.
 Sight helps us organize a list or a space for efficiency.
 Sight helps you multitask by allowing you to watch a roast cook over time, to notice the water has begun to boil, to see your fellow cook flip the filet that triggers your spinach pick up.
 Sight is very powerful, but once you get really good, you start to blur sight, like a road trip, where you’ve been driving and you’ve been seeing the road, but if you were asked to describe the last mile you might not have seen a thing.
 Like the sixth sense, you begin to cut with a sense of feel and intuition, like when you snap catch something you never saw falling.
 You begin to reach for your spoon baine out of muscle memory more than sight.

-A perfect segway into touch, the minute details our fingers can tell us, the power in our legs, the strength in our arms.
+A perfect segue into touch, the minute details our fingers can tell us, the power in our legs, the strength in our arms.
 Touch allows us to do things our eyes can’t see.
 Like a mechanic feeling the bolt around the frame, a cook knows the thickness they’re cutting off even when they can’t actually see.
-Touch tells you how done the meat is, or if the potatoes are done through.
+Touch tells you how done the meat is, or if the potatoes are cooked through.
 Touch coupled with experience becomes a direct tap to the sixth sense, a way to apply the theoretical mind’s eye with the real world present.
 Touch moves our bodies and aside from a few involuntary actions, keeps us alive.
 Touch allows us to multitask in the sense of literally stirring multiple pots, open or close doors with our legs when our hands are full, and as a variety of tools.
 Once muscle memory is set on a station or a dish pick-up, the cook begins to really dance.
 If they can get into a flow, a cook with an organized station and strong muscle memory will appear to cook faster, cleaner, more elegantly, than a cook who is not.
 Open your awareness to touch and begin to experience some of the best tools in creation.

 Embrace all your senses and utilize the power that lies within them.
 Take care of your body to keep your receptors receiving.
 Be sure to listen to what each sense is telling you in the moment.
 When multitasking try picking up one long task and one quick task.
 Start the long task and try to knock out a small task or two at the same time.
 Working your way up, you might find you are able to balance 3 to 4 prep tasks at a time.
 Generally, we think this is a good standard number of tasks, but depending on the situation you could probably manage as many as 6 items before things got a bit too wild.
+Get wild Squids!